Introduction

 Streams

 Many tools in the FtM ecosystem use streams of entities to transfer or store information.
-Entity streams are simply sequences of entity objects that have been serialised to JSON as single lines without any indentation, each entity separated by a newline.
+Entity streams are sequences of entity objects serialized to JSON as single lines without indentation, separated by newlines.